Now Reading

 Lake St. Clair

-Another location under the same UNESCO World Heritage Park, Lake St. Clair, is one location that deserves to be on the list of things to do in Tasmania.
-A beautiful, tranquil retreat, Lake St. Clair, was created from glaciers 2 million years ago.
+Tasmania is not just a place for one, but two UNESCO World Heritage park.
+Lake St. Clair, is one location that deserves to be on the list of things to do in Tasmania.

-From boating and kayaking to isolating yourself in the company of Mother Nature, Lake St. Clair is a must-visit for all nature lovers.
-Another famous thing that you must check out in the area is the well-known Overland Track which happens to be a popular hiking trail across the world.
+Another famous thing that you must check out in the area is Overland Track which happens to be a popular hiking trail across the world.

 If you are planning to explore the Overland Track, don’t forget to plan the hike in advance since it will take you about six days on average to finish the hike.